craftingcity/The-Known-World/Notes on the Multiverse/Outer/Nine Hells of Baator/Nine Hells of Baator.md

 #### Maladomini, Seventh Layer of Hell
 Maladomini is the seventh layer of the Nine Hells of Baator.
 It is an endless field of ruined and decaying cities and the center for all the bureaucracy of the Nine Hells.
 These cities are constantly being rebuilt and redestroyed on a quest for perfection.

+#### Cania, Eighth Layer of Hell
+Cania is a relentless realm of living cold.
+The layer is marked by moving glaciers and icebergs that drift as fast as a running person, constantly colliding with one another and with surrounding mountains of enormous sizes.
+Snow avalanches are common and violent.
+The weather is dominated by snow storms that howled with incessant winds.
+Thin layers of accumulated snow often hide deep crevasses that engulf incautious explorers.

+#### Nessus, Ninth Layer of Hell
+The layer was a featureless plain with jagged edges that extend 2,500 miles from east to west and 1,100 miles from north to south, floating in an endless misty-red void.
+These plains are scarred by chasms and ravines several thousand miles deep, and were frequently ravaged by fiery storm winds.

 ###### Table of Contents
 %% Begin Waypoint %%